microsoft/Quantum/Chemistry/IntegralData/YAML/README.md

 that protects DNA against possible damage caused by the UV radiation.

 - **[C20](./C20/)**:
-C20 directory: C20 systems are often used to calibrate various electron correlation effects.
+C20 systems are often used to calibrate various electron correlation effects.
 C20 fullerene is the smallest member of the fullerene family.

 - **[Ozone](./O3_ccpvtz/)**: